Private Rate-Constrained Optimization with Applications to Fair Learning: Experiments

-\paragraph{Constraint satisfaction.} The results in~\Cref{fig:demographic_parity_adult_satisfiability} demonstrate that \method consistently achieves the pre-specified constraint values $\gamma$ as measured by the \emph{hard} rate constraints.
-This marks a significant improvement over existing approaches, which typically rely on indirect hyperparameter tuning to influence constraint satisfaction.
-Our direct constraint optimization approach through the Lagrangian formulation is simpler for practitioners and provides reliable performance.
-Additionally, these results show that tempered-sigmoid temperature $\tau=1$ is sufficient to enforce hard-constraints.

-\paragraph{FNR results.} As shown in~\Cref{fig:performance-constraints} of~\Cref{appendix:additional_experiments}, under FNR constraints, we nearly match non-private SGDA for the regime where $\gamma > 0.1$.
-The regularizer requires large gradients for $\gamma < 0.1$, but the clipping norm $C$ imposes a limit that limits its effectiveness, as discussed below.
-In ~\Cref{appendix:additional_experiments} we also showcase the performance of \method on \texttt{heart.}, a medical classification dataset.

-\paragraph{Limitations. } \citet{koloskova2023revisiting} show that gradient clipping biases SGD, persisting even with vanishing step sizes.
-In our setting, this bias can push convergence outside the feasible set, making the clipping norm $C$ a critical hyperparameter.To demonstrate this is a general clipping issue rather than specific to \method, we examine a strict $\text{FNR} = 0$ constraint in logistic regression on Adult, without DP noise ($\sigma = 0$, $b=\infty$).
-As shown in \Cref{fig:clipping_impact} of~\Cref{appendix:additional_experiments}, using a clipping norm below 12.5 makes \method fail to meet the constraint, though less restrictive constraints allow smaller norms.
-Another limitation is the usage of soft constraints for the dual update.
-Hard constraints can be used in practice for the update step, although this departs from the theoretical guarantees offered by \method.
-However, as shown in~\Cref{sec:hard_vs_soft} this modification offers limited utility benefits.
+\looseness=-1 \textbf{Limitations. } \citet{koloskova2023revisiting} shows that gradient clipping biases SGD, which in our setting can push convergence outside the feasible set, making the clipping norm $C$ a critical hyperparameter.
+To illustrate this general issue (not specific to \method), we impose a strict $\text{FNR}=0$ constraint in logistic regression on \texttt{Adult} without DP noise ($\sigma=0$, $b=\infty$).
+As shown in \Cref{fig:clipping_impact} of~\Cref{appendix:additional_experiments}, norms below 12.5 prevent \method from meeting the constraint, though weaker constraints allow smaller norms.
+Another limitation is the use of soft constraints for the dual update.
+Hard constraints can be applied in practice, although this departs from the theoretical guarantees of \method; as shown in~\Cref{sec:hard_vs_soft}, this modification offers limited utility benefits.